zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

       is matched with its IP address or addresses, if available.
 The set might be empty.

-2. Obtain the IP addresses of the [in-bailiwick] name servers from the *Child Zone*:
+2. Obtain the set of name server names for the *Child Zone* using [Method2] and [Method3] and extract the [in-bailiwick] name server names, "IB NS Name Set".

+3. Create an empty set of name server name with associated IP address or addresses, "Address Records From Child".

-   1. Obtain the set of name server names for the *Child Zone* using [Method2] and [Method3].
+5. Obtain the set of name server IP addresses for *Child Zone* using [Method4] and [Method5], "NS IP", if *IB NS Name Set* is non-empty.

-   2. Extract the [in-bailiwick] name servers.
-If there are no such name servers, skip the steps to extract IP address of the [in-bailiwick] name servers from *Child Zone*.
+6. If *IB NS Name Set* is non-empty, then for each name server name in that set do:

-   3. For each [in-bailiwick] name server name create one A query and one AAAA query with the RD flag unset.
+   1. Create one A query and one AAAA query with the RD flag unset and name server name as owner name.
-   4. Obtain the set of "NS IP" for *Child Zone* from [Method4] and [Method5].
-   5. Repeat the steps below for each name server in *NS IP* and for each address (A, AAAA) query.
+   2. For each name server in *NS IP* and query type (A, AAAA):
-   6. Send the address query to the name server.
+      1. Send the address query to the name server.
-   7. If there is no DNS response from the server then:
+      2. If there is no DNS response from the server then:
          1. Emit *[NO_RESPONSE]*.
          2. Go to the next server.
-   8. If the response is a delegation (referral) to a sub-zone of *Child Zone*, then:
+      3. If the response is a delegation (referral) to a sub-zone of *Child Zone*, then:
          1. Copy the adress query (A, AAAA) that gave the referral response.
          2. Set the RD flag in the copied query (from unset to set).
          3. Do a DNS lookup of the the query using a resolving name server on the public DNS.
             * The lookup must take into account changes that undelegated data has created, if any.
-      4. If the lookup returns the relevant address record or records with the same owner name as in the query, then extract those to be collected below.
+         4. If the lookup returns the relevant address record or records with the same owner name as in the query, then extract those and add to *Address Records From Child* with name and IP address or addresses.
          5. Go to the next server.
-   9. If the response has the AA flag unset, then:
+      4. If the response has the AA flag unset, then:
          1. Emit *[CHILD_NS_FAILED]*.
          2. Go to the next server.
-   10. If the RCODE of the response is neither NOERROR nor NXDOMAIN,
+      5. If the RCODE of the response is neither NOERROR nor NXDOMAIN,
          then:
          1. Emit *[CHILD_NS_FAILED]*.
          2. Go to the next server.
-   11. If the RCODE of the response is NXDOMAIN, then go to the next server.
+      6. If the RCODE of the response is NXDOMAIN, then:
+         1  Go to the next server.
-   12. If the RCODE is NOERROR (with the AA flag set), then:
+      7. If the RCODE is NOERROR (with the AA flag set), then:
-       1. Extract any addresses records (A, AAAA) from the answer section response if the owner name matches the that of the of the query.
+         1. Extract any addresses records (A, AAAA) from the answer section response if the owner name matches the that of the of the query and add to *Address Records From Child* with name and IP
          2. Go to the next server.
-   13. When all servers are processed, then go to the next step.
-   14. If all servers emitted *[NO_RESPONSE]* or *[CHILD_NS_FAILED]*, then emit *[CHILD_ZONE_LAME]* and
+   3. If all servers emitted *[NO_RESPONSE]* or *[CHILD_NS_FAILED]*,
-       completely stop processing this test case.
+      then emit *[CHILD_ZONE_LAME]* and completely stop processing this test case.
-   15. Tag any extracted address records (A and AAAA) as "Address Records From Child".

-3. Compare the IP address for the name servers from *Delegation Strict Glue* with *Address Records From Child* (i.e. [in-bailiwick] only).
+7. Compare the IP address for the name servers from *Delegation Strict Glue* with *Address Records From Child* (i.e. [in-bailiwick] only).